seddon-software/CC/15 Threads/README.txt

+The C11 standard says threads are optional.
+On many Diamond systems the C11 thread code is absent, but similar code exists using the (non portable) pthreads library.

+In view of the above, I have created two sets of examples; one set for C11 threads and one set for pthreads.

 Thread operations include thread creation, termination, synchronization (joins,blocking), scheduling, data management and process interaction.
 A thread does not maintain a list of